-The Ohio Department of Job & Family Services licenses the Program.
-The Program meets or exceeds state standards at all times.
+The Ohio Department of Job & Family Services licenses the Preschool Program.
+The Preschool meets or exceeds state standards at all times.
 The license is displayed in the main entrance way.
-The licensing law and rules are available for review at the parent's request.
-The licensing record, compliance report forms, complaint investigation reports, and evaluations from building and fire inspections are available for review from ODJFS.
+The licensing law and rules are available in the parent resource area.
+The licensing record, compliance report forms, complaint investigation reports, and evaluations from building and fire inspections are also available in the parent resource area.